LAST UPDATED: February 1, 2018

 The interview started before 3PM.
 All Korean men were called to get inside Interview Room 2 leaving all their belongings to us, Filipino fiancees.
 Their session lasted for about an hour and a half.
 Our turn right after that.

-The room was just enough for like 10 people and it was air conditioned.
+The room was just enough for like 10 people and it was air-conditioned.
 The panel interview was headed by the Korean consul.
 He was gentle but a little bit frank.
 Spoke good English.
 It was good hearing his advice for all of us.
 Mainly to enlighten us about our plan of marrying a Korean guy.
 He was like a father to us.
 He then asked random questions for each of us.
 I got mixed emotions listening to the other fiancees’ answers.
-The session was ended with well wishes to us from him.
+The session was ended with good wishes.

 We were then instructed to pay 90 pesos at Window 3 for the certificate.
 It should look like this: